 Summer is the best season of the year because people get to hang out with their family and friends.
 More often than not you don’t have enough time to clean the whole house and still have ample time with your loved ones.
 Making use of the following tips from Simplymaid will ensure that you can eat your cake and still have it.
 These tips are;

 Use two doormats to trap enough dust

 To keep dust at bay, use two doormats; one outside the door and the other one inside the house.
 This means there will be less or no dust getting inside the house via people’s shoes.
 Vacuum the indoor ones first on both sides; vacuuming the backside of the mat ensures all dust drops on the floor which makes it easier to pick.
-To wash the doormats, hose them off and air dry them before replacing them.
+The roomba e5 will help you the easiest way.
+Furthermore, to wash the doormats, hose them off and air dry them before replacing them.

 Cleaning the microwave

 Most times when warming foods or drinks, they might spill or run over and these stains can be hard to clean.
 To easily clean the microwave, place a microwavable bowl in the microwave with enough water, a chopped lemon, orange, lime or a few spoons of vinegar.
 Boil the water until the microwave window is steamy then turn it off.
 Let the solution sit for 15 minutes then wipe the microwave in and out with a clean sponge

 Buy reusable grocery bags to cut down on plastics use.
 These bags are prone to grime and dirt; ensure you run them through the washer often.
 Turn them inside out before tossing them in; make sure to check the bag’s fabric before selecting the dryer setting

 If your cuttings boards have some marks, cut a piece of lemon in half and run it over the board.
 Not only does the lemon remove nasty marks, but it also removes any odors.
 You can also add some baking soda or salt for a cleaner look.